August 9, 2022

 Your store teams are more tech-savvy than you give them credit for.
 With all of this going on behind the scenes of a SharePoint intranet, guess who’s getting things done with other resources?
 Yup, those folks.
 And before you say “that’s great, they’re thinking outside the box to do their job”, you might want to consider what business information they have access to.

 Intranets were designed to provide confidential company information in a secure, protected environment.
-What if well-meaning ambitious employees share data via friendlier and faster apps or tools they access elsewhere, without benefit of security parameters or tracking?
+What if well-meaning ambitious employees share data via friendlier and faster apps or tools they access elsewhere, without the benefit of security parameters or tracking?
 This isn’t to suggest your store teams would purposefully put your company at risk, but the ambitious people companies rely on may seek a path with less resistance and find outside tools to get work done.

 GlobalWorkplaceAnalytics.com reports that the regular remote workforce has grown 173% since 2005.
 That’s 11% faster than the traditional workforce.
 Studies have shown remote personnel require more attention-grabbing effects to be drawn in.
 They seek information and points of contact that grab their attention.
 Going forward, companies would do well to prioritize a format where all employees, regardless of their physical location, can access information for the business function, but more importantly to participate in its vibrant culture.